 Process is the correct word for civil litigation.
-I frequently tell clients that litigation is a “marathon not a sprint.”
-Usain Bolt is the currently record holder running the 100 meter dash is 9.58 seconds.
-The world record for the marathon is held by Eliud Kipchoge who ran a marathon (26.2 miles) in two hours one minute (2:01:39).
+I frequently tell clients that litigation is a “marathon, not a sprint.”
+Usain Bolt is the current record holder running the 100-meter dash in 9.58 seconds.
+The world record for the marathon is held by Eliud Kipchoge, who ran a marathon (26.2 miles) in two hours one minute (2:01:39).
 In an unofficial race, Kipchoge has run the distance in under two hours.

 Bolt is stocky and heavily muscled.
 He would run well for a while, but his bulk would be his undoing in a marathon.
 According to news reports, Bolt has never run a race over 200 m.
 It is unlikely he could run a five-mile which is a feat most high school runners can achieve.
 Kipchoge is lean and wiry.
 There is no way he could compete in the first 100m.
 Kipchoge and most marathon runners aim for pace, not speed.

 Civil litigation is slow.
-It is designed to be slow so as to give every side due process.
+It is designed to be slow to give every side due process.
 Due process simply means a process that is fair to both sides.
 Civil litigation starts with the filing of a complaint.
-A complaint is a list of allegations that plaintiff says he or she can prove.
+A complaint is a list of allegations that the plaintiff says they can prove.
 The plaintiff has to serve (deliver) the defendant with the complaint along with a summons.
-A summons tells the defendant they must respond within 30 days or the court will act against them.
+A summons tells the defendant they must respond within 30 days, or the Court will act against them.
 A defendant then files an answer.
-The answer usually says that the plaintiff cannot prove the allegations in the complaint and asserts defenses why the defendant should have to pay.
+The answer usually says that the plaintiff cannot prove the allegations in the complaint and asserts defenses why the defendant should not have to pay.

 Once this stage is over, litigation moves into a phase called “discovery.”
 Discovery is where both sides get to ask questions and receive documents from the other side.
 The questions are called “interrogatories.”
-Interrogatories can vary between being very general to being super specific.
-Interrogatories generally seek facts relating to the incident in order to understand the nature of either the claim or defenses.
+Interrogatories can vary from being very general to being super-specific.
+Interrogatories generally seek facts relating to the incident to understand the nature of either the claim or defenses.
 The request for documents is called a “request for production.”
-A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
+A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of the property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
 The other side usually has 30 days to respond.